-• Born in Bologna on January 8, 1964, he graduated in Business Administration in 1987, obtained an M.B.A. from SDA Boccon in Milain in 1990 and was subsequently a Visiting Scholar at Harvard Business School.
-He is the founder and current Chairman and C.E.O. of SRI Group, an international holding company that controls thirteen operating companies linked by strong strategic business interdependencies, with headquarters in London and operating offices in Milan and Rome, as well as many collaborations (Joint Ventures) established in 15 countries globally.
-The Group is now an important reference for European SMEs that place international development at the heart of their strategies.
-SRI Group operates on the topics of Business Development Advisory, Corporate Finance, International Business Management, Corporate and Governance Restructuring, Since 2012, the Group has also been carrying out proprietary activities of Private Equity investments in the Banking-Insurance, Fintech, Digital Life Sciences and Industrial High Technology, acquiring considerable skills in managing the transition from Traditional Economics to Digital Economy, both in International Finance and in Industry.
-The SRI Group is the main shareholder of Banca del Fucino where Giulio Gallazzi also sits on the Board of Directors.
-Giulio Gallazzi is member of the Board of Directors of the Esperiation of the Board of Directors.
-Siculio Gallazzi is member of the Board of Directors of the Standard of Directors of the Standard of STS Hitachi, a world leader world leader in signaling technologies for rail and underground transportation; ASTM S.p.A., one of the main holding companies operating in the motorway management (second largest operator in the world) and large infrastructure engineering sectors; TIM, a leading group in Italy and Brazil in the ICI/TMT sectors; Danieli & C., a wordl leader in the steel sector.
-He was a member of the Board of Directors of the Banca Carige Group, 2016-2018 where, following a governance crisis, he was appointed, by indicat
+Born in Bologna on January 8, 1964, he graduated in Business Administration in 1987, obtained an M.B.A. from SDA Bocconi in Milan in 1990 and was subsequently a Visiting Scholar at Harvard Business School.
+He is the founder and current Chairman and C.E.O. of SN Group, an international holding company that controls thirteen operating (companies linked by strong strategic business interdependencies, with headquaters in London and operating offices in Milan and Rome, as well as many collaborations (joint Ventures) established in 15 countries globally.
+The Group is now an important reference for European SMEs that place international development at the heard of their strategies.
+SRI Group operates on the topics of Business Development Advisory, Corporate Finance, International Business Management, Corporate and Governance Restructuring, Sinte 2012, the Group has also been carrying out proprietary activities of Private Equity investments in the Banking-Insurance, Fintech, Digital Life Sderes and Industrial High Technology, acquiring considerable skills in managing the transition from Traditional Economics to Digital Economy, both in International Finance and in Industry.
+The SRI Group is the main shareholder of Samca del Fucino where Giulio Gallazi also sits on the Board of Directors.
+Guilo Gallazi is spentence a member of the Board of STH Hitchi, a world leader world leader in signaling technologies for rail and underground transportation, ASTM S.p.A., one of the main holding companies operating in the motorway management (scool algrest operator in the world) and large infrastructure engineering sectors; TIM, a leading group in Italy and Brazil in the LCT/TIM sectors; Danieli & C., a world leader in signaling technologies for rail and underground transportation of supervisory bodies, Chariman of the Board of Directors of the Bana Carige Group, 2016-2018 where, following a governance crisis, he was appointed, by indication of supervisory bodies, Chariman of the Board of posters in the Board of Directors of the Ba